viezly/docs/README.md

 ## Is it free?

 Not quite.
-There are free plans as well, so check out our [pricing page](pricing.md) to get the details.
+There are free plans as well, so check out our [plans page](/billing#plans) to get the details.

 ## Ready to give it a try?